Documentation

 const api = app.test();

-it('returns a simple "Hello world"', async () => {
+it('returns hello world', async () => {

-const { body } = await api.get('/');
+const res = await api.get('/');

 });